ZZZebian/deletezonecloudflare/README.md

 # deletezonecloudflare
-A Python script to delete Cloudflare zones, allowing users to retrieve and delete zones via the Cloudflare API.

-# Cloudflare Zone Manager

-Cloudflare Zone Manager is a Python script to manage Cloudflare zones.
+A Python script to manage Cloudflare zones.
 The script allows users to retrieve the Zone ID for a specified domain and delete the zone if needed.

 ## Features